 Topic Overview In Year 9 Art, the students use a Visual Diary to explore different artists, themes, concepts, materials and techniques.
 They refine their skill levels in different mediums and use their exploration to inform the creation of a folio of artworks.
-Content/Skills Practical skills in a range of different mediums.
-A positive attitude towards art and creativity.
-Critical and creative thinking that promotes problem solving and working through a creative process.
-An understanding of the application of materials and techniques, as well as how the Art Elements and Principles are used in the creation of artworks.
-Literacy skills in analysis and interpretation of your own and other artists work from different times and locations.
-Skills in communicating visually.
-Assessment Throughout the semester students will complete a range of assessment pieces including: Painting techniques such as spray paint and using stencils.
-Mixed media.
-Clay and sculpture.
-Artist Studies and responses.
-Development of personal style.
+Content/Skills The course is designed so that you will develop: Practical skills in a range of different mediums A positive attitude towards art and creativity Critical and creative thinking that promotes problem solving and working through a creative process An understanding of the application of materials and techniques, as well as how the Art Elements and Principles are used in the creation of artworks Literacy skills in analysis and interpretation of your own and other artists work from different times and locations Skills in communicating visually Assessment Throughout the semester students will complete a range of assessment pieces including: Painting techniques such as spray paint and using stencils Mixed media Clay and sculpture Artist Studies and responses Development of personal style